SimonJF/mbcheck/ARTIFACT.md

       also raise errors, and can be found in:
     - `test/errors/alias_comm1.pat`
     - `test/errors/alias_comm2.pat`
-  * The product example from Sec 5.1 can be found in TODO
+  * The product example from Sec 5.1 can be found in `test/examples/product.pat`
-  * The interface example from Sec 5.1 can be found in TODO
+  * The interface example from Sec 5.1 can be found in `test/examples/interfaces.pat`
   * The de'Liguoro & Padovani examples from Sec 6 can be found in `test/examples/de_liguoro_padovani`.
   * The Savina examples from Sec 6 can be found in `test/examples/savina`.
-  * The Robots case study can be found in `test/examples/robotsn.pat`.
+  * The Robots case study from Sec 6 can be found in `test/examples/robotsn.pat`.

 ### Language guide & build / installation instructions
-A guide to the language, as well as build instructions, can be found in `mbcheck/README.md`.
+A guide to the language, as well as build and installation instructions, can be found in `mbcheck/README.md`.

 ### Difference between core calculus and concrete syntax

-The implementation is fairly faithful to the syntax from Fig. 4, with the following modifications:
+The implementation is fairly faithful to the syntax from Fig. 4, with the following syntactic modifications:

+  * Since we perform an A-normalisation step, it is possible to write nested expressions (i.e., `(1 + 2) + 3` rather than `let x = 1 + 2 in x + 3`).
   * It is not necessary to specify a pattern or usage when writing a mailbox type (you can see this, for example, in the Future example).
     - You can write `Future!` to mean a send mailbox with interface `Future`.